 You’ll start your day with a lovely drive alongside Loch Ness to one of Scotland’s most picturesque castle ruins: Urquhart Castle.

 How to get here: It typically takes between 30-40 minutes to drive to Urquhart Castle from Inverness.
-You can also catch a bus from the station, which takes around 45 minutes.
+You can also catch a bus with Scottish Citylink, which takes around 45 minutes.

-How to get here: The easiest way to get to Leakey’s Bookshop is to walk- it’s only a five minute stroll up the road!
+How to get here: The easiest way to get to Leakey’s Bookshop is to walk- it’s only a 10-minute stroll from Uilebheist.

 How to spend your evening

-To end your two days in Inverness I recommend heading to the Black Isle Bar for dinner and a drink, which is a short walk from Leakey’s Bookshop.
+To end your two days in Inverness I recommend heading to the Black Isle Bar for pizza and beer, which is a short walk from Leakey’s Bookshop.

 It’s easy to make the most of Inverness in two days, you just need to be organised!
-Hiring a car is advisable, however it is possible to complete this itinerary using public transport and a taxi.
+Hiring a car is advisable, however, it is possible to complete this itinerary using public transport and taxi services.